gauge-sh/tach/docs/usage.md

                         Comma separated path list to exclude. tests/, ci/, etc.
 ```

+When this command runs, `tach` will analyze the imports in your packages.

-When you run `tach sync`, any dependency errors will be automatically resolved by
+Any undeclared dependencies or other dependency errors will be automatically resolved by
 adding the corresponding dependencies to your `tach.yml` file.

 If you supply `--prune`,
 any dependency constraints in your `tach.yml` which are not necessary will also be removed.

 ## tach clean